pinguinstall/pyVSH/README.md

 ## installation
 You can read `install.txt` for instructions to build a Cython version of this library.
-We begun to us numba ([https://numba.pydata.org/]) for some routines, it should be transparent for users who do not have numba installed.
+We begun to use numba ([https://numba.pydata.org/]) for some routines, it should be transparent for users who do not have numba installed.

 ## usage